geoB0/CSCI373/assign/hw2/index.md

 - Go to [repl.it](https://repl.it) website, press the `Start coding` button.
 - Select `Import from Github` tab and paste the course repository URL
     - `https://github.com/wildart/CSCI373`
-- Inside the `assign/hw2` folder, open `CircularArray.h` and start coding.
+- Inside the `assign/hw2` folder, open `CircularArrayList.h` and start coding.
 - Press **Run** button to compile and run the test driver program with provided collection of test.
     - Fix your program so all the test report `Okay`.
 ### Commands